NinjaInShade/online-shop/Shop/README.md

 - MVC pattern.
 - Templating engines.
-- How to create and use models.
+- How to create and use models => A decent part of the project used OOP and storing data in a file.
+This helped me understand how databases work a bit better.
 - Using middleware functions.
 - Dynamic routing.
 - Advanced models.
+- Using SQL and NOSQL databases - MySQL and MongoDB => and connecting them to a node application.

 ## Tips i learned along the way: